BrendanJohn/wrestlingWizard/DESIGN.md

 functionality, which was a far greater effort than I realized and I ended up abandoning the pursuit after a few unsuccessful attempts.
 I had also hoped to implement a feature that would allow users to bet on the outcome of a match using their points as a bank, but I never got that far as I got too bogged down with the mechanics of the game and with making it look nice on mobile platforms.
 Lastly, on the night before this was due, I decided to deploy it to Heroku, which was largely unsuccessful at first.
-However, after many, many, many hours of trial and error, I have the application deployed (somewhat) sucessfully.
+However, after many, many, many hours of trial and error, I have the application deployed sucessfully.
 Enjoy! https://wrestling-wizard.herokuapp.com/